Act quickly! Just 3 seats remain.

 Peter Turnley, a renowned international photojournalist and teacher of street photography will offer two new master classes in one of the world’s most visually exciting cities.
 There are daily lectures and presentations by Peter Turnley as well as distinguished members of the New York photographic community.
-During the workshop, students will also visit some of the city’s unique photography museums and exhibitions.
-The workshop meets daily for approx. 3-4 hours each day at Peter’s apartment in Harlem.
+The workshop meets daily for approx. 3-4 hours each day in a beautiful conference room of the Hotel Belleclaire in New York's Upper West Side.
 Students are encouraged to spend the rest of each day over the 7-day workshop, which starts on a Sunday afternoon and finishes at noon the following Saturday, exploring and photographing life in the streets of what is possibly the world’s most exciting city.
 There are daily edit sessions of students’ work.
 The workshop ends with a final show with each student producing a 15-photograph picture story/essay that will be edited together with Peter Turnley on the day before the final day of the workshop.
 This workshop focuses on helping students overcome any anxiety or timidity in photographing people.
 Peter Turnley introduces a camera technique that is a time tested, proven approach for making spontaneous and authentic photographs in the Cartier-Bresson spirit of capturing the “decisive moments” in daily life.
 Turnley helps students find a sense of purpose in their photography-and pushes students to plug into their personal interests and passions to help them better share a visual response to their feelings and perceptions of the world around them.
 The workshop also pushes students to think in terms of creating a narrative with a set of photographs, and helps students find their own personal vision and photographic language.
-Aside from being one of the most important contemporary photojournalists in the world today, Turnley also has a vast experience at teaching workshops-prospective students are encouraged to read testimonials about his workshops here: http://www.peterturnley.com/testimonials.html

 Peter spends 30 minutes daily with each student reviewing and editing the previous day’s work.
 Students will work towards establishing a 15-image picture story or photo essay to be shown at the final class on Saturday morning.
 Students are guests for a group dinner on Monday night and a final dinner on Friday evening.
-Peter’s apartment is at a very convenient, exciting, and safe location in central Harlem in the beautiful Lenox Terrace apartments (where NY’s governor Patterson lives) two minutes from the #2, and #3, subway stop at 135th Street and Lenox Ave.
-From Peter’s apartment, students can be in Times Square in 15 minutes and downtown NY in 20 minutes by subway.
+The workshop is held in the conference room of the Hotel Belleclaire, located in a very convenient, exciting, and safe location in New York's Upper West Side.
+The hotel is two blocks from the #1 and a short walk from the B,C Natural History Museum subway stops.
+From the Hotel Belleclaire, students can be in Times Square in 15 minutes and downtown NY in 20 minutes by subway.

-Students find their own lodging during the week, but the possibilities are plentiful--including many locations in NY that are a convenient commute to and from Peter’s apartment in Harlem.
+Students find their own lodging during the week, but the possibilities are plentiful-including many locations in NY that are a convenient commute to and from the Hotel Belleclaire where in-class sessions are held on New York’s Upper West Side.

 Students will shoot with a 35mm digital camera, and will decide from the outset if they will photograph in color, or convert their story to black and white.
 Peter Turnley is a specialist at photographing people and teaching photographic technique, especially how to approach subject matters and loose timidity and anxiety when photographing people.
 Students will need to bring a 35mm digital camera to the workshop and Peter Turnley encourages all students to have at least one wide angle lens such as a 28mm, 35mm, or wide angle zoom lens.